veggiespam/ImageLocationScanner/README.md

 * The fine folks at [Aspect Security](https://www.aspectsecurity.com/) for performing initial tests of the alpha software and providing awesome feedback
+* Simon Bennetts from ZAP for code reviews and help adding to the alpha channel

 # Usage Requirements
 The ImageLocationScanner runs as both a Burp and ZAP plug-in.
 Just download the correct installer.

-* Burp Free or Pro, 1.4 or newer http://portswigger.net/burp/
+* Burp Pro, 1.4 or newer
+  http://portswigger.net/burp/
-* ZAP, 2.3.x or newer
+* ZAP, 2.4.x or newer
   https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project

 ## Burp Installation